fperf/fperf/docs/quickstart.md

 # Start
 This is a tutorial about how to use the fperf command line.
-We will take the builtin testcase "http_testing" as an example.
+We will take the builtin testcase "http" as an example.

 ## Installing
 `fperf` is developed in golang, make sure you have setup the go environment correctly.